-Why Expats Move to Costa Rica
+Why People Become Expats and Move to Costa Rica

 It is interesting to talk to expats in the area and hear what motivated them to make the move to Costa Rica.
 They come from all over the world.
 Some of the countries represented in Ojochal are; United States, Canada, Poland, Czech Republic, England, Germany, France and the Netherlands.
 No two people have the same story; but there are some recurring themes woven into most conversations.
 This article will highlight a few of them.

 People from cold climates like the fact they no longer have to endure cold and snowy winters.
 Costa Rica is 8 to 12 degrees north of the Equator, in the Tropic of Cancer; so, the climate is tropical year around.
 Making life a whole lot easier!
 The fact that you can put shorts on, every day of the year is a treat for us northerners!

 The overall cost of living makes it possible to stretch your retirement dollars further.
 Studies report that it can be at least 50% less expensive than living in North America (depending on where you come from and your lifestyle choices).

 However, just like anywhere your budget will depend upon personal choices.
 A delicious way to reap the benefits of the lower cost of living is to buy local fresh fruits, vegetables, fish and meat.
 You can enjoy local cuisine at many sodas where a full meal will cost between $4 and $6.
 Services such as gardeners and housekeepers are inexpensive – costing about $4.00 per hour in our area.
 Learn to shop where the “locals” shop, grow your own bananas, pineapples, herbs, etc.